ashbrook-io/ashbrook-io.github.io/_posts/2022-04-25-Creating-an-app-to-search-and-retrieve-documents-from-azure.md

 Well... first we have to build it, but the basic flow of the system. is pretty simple. =)

 On #2, performance should be fine as this is pretty basic.
 Any weirdness can be solved with indexing, but I don't expect major issues because this is static data that doesn't update.
 And cost will just be lower because we won't pay for the software and all estimates show this will cost dollars per year, not thousands for our usage.
 On cost you may think 'oh... are you one of those labor is free people? because it still takes time to migrate!!!' and you would be right to ask that, but wrong on the labor is free.
 Although from a business perspective, they probably wouldn't worry about this in terms of prioritization, the reality is that this machine is running on some of our last bits of hardware to be removed from an old data center.
 We already had backups so the plan for some time has been 'if this physical machine breaks, we'll migrate to the new thing'.
 This is 'the new thing' in that description.
 The physical machine hasn't broken, but we are at the time to sunset it, so yay!
-In short, we can't 'do nothing' anyway because we need to empty the data center. =)
+In short, we can't 'do nothing' anyway because we need to empty the data center. =) So the 'labor is free' is more like the 'labor cost is already included' to some extent.

 So, now we know what to do functionally, but what do we build it on?
 React?
 Supabase is hot!
 Azure functions, lambda, blah blah?
 Well, for this I generally look at where I am now.
 I am a one man band for software work here currently, so I try not to stray too far from what we have.
 I don't want anyone who comes after me to have to maintain C, Java, Powershell, MS Flow jobs and GO or something.
 Even thought I'd love to write in as many languages as possible, it's just not a great stewardship of the environment one is in.
 Currently our environment for custom code consists of some legacy apps we wouldn't copy, dotnetcore apps, and sveltejs apps that use o365/msgraph for the service tier.
 All automated jobs are in powershell.
-SQL is all on azure.
+SQL is all on azure for custom apps.

 I have now introduced a couple of variables into the equation.
 A database in cosmos (although there is a copy in sql) and a set of blob data in azure storage.
 We have had blobs on azure storage for years, but only as a cool archive that is accessible by administrative staff, not something tied to an application where a user may have an error.
 Also no users access that needs to be audited, etc.

-Some considerings for me, personally, as I work on this are that I could *probably* follow a very simple tutorial and built a blazor/wasm app in dotnet, which I have considered replacing some of our existing applications with.
+Some considerations for me, personally, as I work on this are that I could *probably* follow a very simple tutorial and built a blazor/wasm app in dotnet, which I have considered replacing some of our existing applications with.
 The other major option for me is implementing an app on sveltekit.
 I use sveltejs currently for one of our key internal applications, but I backend the services using some o365/msgraph magic and I think moving to a more 'traditional' setup with sveltekit would make more sense and provide a path to update the internal svelte app.
 This application is probably simple enough to provide some good proof-of-concept on both platforms and give some insight into how that would work.

 Some additional details about the environment are that our users would be using azuread for authentication anyway, and likely using rbac in some way for authorization to the app.
-Possibly more on that later, but ironically our dotnet apps do not use azure auth, but our sveltejs app does. =) Plus our dotnet apps use sql for backends, and the svelte app uses o365/msgraph for it's data.
+Possibly more on that later, but ironically our dotnet apps do not use azure auth, but our svelte spa app does. =) Plus our dotnet apps use sql for backends, and the svelte app uses o365/msgraph for it's data.
 This was more of an organic development than planned, but I think it provides a little color on the situation.

 I think that's enough current state info.
 Now I'm going to just hop into a play-by-play of what I did.

 _note: I wrote this prelude/background section after a few days of the play-by-play below, so there may be some recap or extra details about info here.
 But I wanted to leave it as I wrote it while I was doing it and creating a narrative around this process is what I was hoping to do._

+_Edit: I also wrote all of this prior to accepting a new position, so some of my perspective is colored by my thoughts at the time.
+After making the decision to move on to a new opportunity, it made more sense to just go with the svelte option that was more aligned with recent work done, but when I started this process a 4-6 weeks prior that wasn't my head space._

-#### Day 1
+## Day 1

 Now that all of the data was uploaded, It was time to write some code to actually pull the data out and do some cleanup.
 To finally cleanup, I wiped the sql vm in the cloud and wiped the full backup duplicate azure sql database.
 I still have the replica of the id,k,v table on azure sql, but I at this point I expect to use cosmosdb for this purpose.
 I also still have an azure table with a small subset of the data for possibly doing some prototyping on.
 It is not as if we could *not* put data into azure tables slower, there just doesn't appear to be any value to it vs sql or cosmos so I'm not going to worry about it for now.
 Ideally, I'm hoping to just publish this solution on GitHub, but we'll see.